Lions, Dinosaurs and Bears, Oh My! Binder Park Zoo Opens May 1, 2025

 5 – Take a Photo with the Giant Bear Statue

 After your Kodak moment, be sure to visit the bears.
-Binder Park Zoo has three siblings that were orphaned as cubs in Alaska: brothers Achak and Koko and their sister, Taima.
-The three are frequently seen wrestling with each other and splashing in their pool.
+Binder Park Zoo has three siblings orphaned as cubs in Alaska: brothers Achak and Koko and their sister, Taima.

 6 – Visit the Snow Leopard Encounter

 Binder Park Zoo is home to two snow leopards: Victoria and Raj.
-While Raj has lived at the zoo for many years, Victoria joined the Binder family in October of 2019 as part of the Species Survival Plan.
+While Raj has lived at the zoo for many years, Victoria joined the Binder family in October 2019 as part of the Species Survival Plan.

 Snow leopards are naturally solitary animals, so the two animals take turns being on exhibit.